moritzbyte/welcome_screen/README.md

 To use the ByteBounce font, follow these steps:

-    Download the ByteBounce.ttf font file from here or any other font provider.
+- Download the ByteBounce.ttf font file from here or any other font provider.

-    Move the downloaded .ttf file to the system font directory:
+-Move the downloaded .ttf file to the system font directory:

-sudo mkdir -p /usr/share/fonts/truetype/ByteBounce sudo mv ByteBounce.ttf /usr/share/fonts/truetype/ByteBounce/
+    sudo mkdir -p /usr/share/fonts/truetype/ByteBounce
+    sudo mv ByteBounce.ttf /usr/share/fonts/truetype/ByteBounce/

 Update the font cache: